synhershko/NElasticsearch/README.md

 Yeah, there is an officially released (or, to be released) Elasticsearch client for .NET, and also several others out there, but I found them all not satisfactory for my requirements.

 This is a client library which is a result of multiple spikes I made while working on real-world project using Elasticsearch.
-I believe a consumer library written while dogfooding can shape up to be much
+I believe a consumer library written while dogfooding can shape up to be much better to the developer using it.

 You can think of this as an experiment in consumer library deisn.
 I may either succeed in producing a highly-usable, high-performance client library for the popular Elasticsearch fame, or I may learn a lesson or two along the way.
 Either way, fun.